 Make sure to knead your fluffy slime well, and it will form a smooth texture that is nice and stretchy.
-It should’t be sticky after well kneaded.
+It shouldn’t be sticky after well kneaded.

-Go ahead and try to shape it like a pumpkin!
+Now go ahead and try to shape your orange slime like a pumpkin!

 STORING YOUR SLIME